toverux/edge-laser-simulator/README.md

 edge-laser-simulator
 ====================

-A NodeJS laser simulator for johnsudaar/EdgeNightController
+A NodeJS laser simulator for [johnsudaar/EdgeNightController](https://github.com/johnsudaar/EdgeNightController).

+**Note to random visitors:** if you're not coming from the HackSXB/you're not a partecipant to the EdgeFest, this project has nothing that could interest you.
+The code is also "a little" messy and you shouldn't read it.
+You've been warned.

 ![alt text](http://i.imgur.com/2CVHDOs.png "Demo")